HobnobMancer/SI_Foltanyi_et_al_2023/README.md

 ## Selecting models for molecular replacement

+Via SQL and an SQL database browser, the local CAZyme database was queried to retrieve the records of proteins that:
+- From the bacteria phylum Thermotogae
+- From any of the following CAZy families
+- Annotated with at least one of the following EC numbers

+...

 ## Identifying co-evolving CAZy families

 ### 1. CAZy family co-occurence